zandaqo/structurae/doc/API.md

 <a name="ObjectView+toJSON"></a>

 ### objectView.toJSON() ⇒ <code>Object</code>
-Returns an Object corresponding to the object view.
+Returns an Object corresponding to the view.

 **Kind**: instance method of [<code>ObjectView</code>](#ObjectView)
 <a name="ObjectView.isInitialized"></a>